-Coleman says improved cultivars of Kentucky bluegrass have shown resistance to these aforementioned diseases.
+Industry experts report that cultivars of Kentucky bluegrass have shown resistance to these aforementioned diseases.

 Billbugs can cause extensive damage to lawns, creating circular or irregularly shaped dead patches of turf in July and August, feeding on grass blades.
 Chinch bugs are another problem insect for Kentucky bluegrass, as they suck sap and inject toxins into the crowns and stems of grass.